fuhrriel/pony-captioner/README.md

 - First run will take longer due to model downloads
 - Processing time varies by image size and GPU performance
-- The 40B content model requires ~40GB VRAM
-- Smaller GPUs may need to use smaller models or reduce batch sizes

 ## Troubleshooting